The UWC Movement and UWC Short Courses

 UWC (United World Colleges) is a global education movement that makes education a force to unite people, nations and cultures for peace and a sustainable future.
 In order to achieve these goals, UWC emphatically promotes the following values:

-To find out more about the UWC movement please visit our website, and immerse yourself in the many key documents hosted there.
+To find out more about the UWC movement please visit our website, and immerse yourself in the history and portfolio of UWC Short Courses specifically.

 About UWC Short Courses

-The concept of UWC short courses is decidedly informal and non-prescriptive, which allows for a variety of themes and skill sets to be developed.
-However, fundamental to every course is their grounding in the UWC Educational Model.
+The education of UWC Short Courses is decidedly non-formal and non-prescriptive, which allows for a variety of themes and skill sets to be developed.
+However, fundamental to every course is their grounding in the UWC Educational Model (excluding the academic excellence).
 The first short course was run in Malta in 1987.
-Since then, short courses have been run all over the world covering various topics, usually contemporary socio-political issues, such as the war on drugs, migration, environmental sustainability, social entrepreneurship and youth leadership.
+Since then, short courses have been run all over the world covering various topics, usually contemporary socio-political issues, such as the war on drugs, migration, environmental sustainability, social entrepreneurship and leadership.

-Every short course is different, but they are usually residential and take place over one to three weeks.
-Currently, UWC short courses are geared mostly towards young people between the ages of 15 and 18.
-A few UWC short courses offer also places to people older than 18 years old and we are hoping in the future to see a rise in more alternative short courses that cater for a wider demographic, such as short courses for corporate workers or even courses for older UWC short course alumni.
+Every short course is different, but they are usually in person, online or hybrid and take place over one to three weeks.
+Currently, UWC Short Courses are geared mostly towards young people between the ages of 15 and 18, however, we are hoping to see a rise in more alternative short courses that cater for a wider demographic, such as short courses for corporate workers or even courses for older UWC short course alumni.

-There is usually a fee to attend a UWC short course which covers tuition, room and board, and participants also cover their own travel expenses, any necessary visa fees and pocket money.
-For applicants who cannot afford a UWC short course on their own, most courses offer financial assistance needs based, which may be provided either by the short course organiser or through a UWC national committee.
+There is usually a fee to attend a UWC Short Course which covers tuition, room and board, and participants also cover their own travel expenses, any necessary visa fees and pocket money.
+For applicants who cannot afford a UWC Short Course on their own, most courses offer financial assistance, which is a requisite to be endorsed as a UWC Short Course.

 Short Course Organisers

-UWC short courses are run in partnership with capable project teams.
-These teams are usually divided into two sub-teams: organisers and coordinators who arrange the logistics and do the pre-planning, and facilitators who deliver the course to the participants.
-Short course organisers, coordinators and facilitators are expected to:
+UWC Short Courses are run by experienced and responsible teams.
+These teams are usually divided into two sub-teams: organisers and coordinators who arrange the logistics and do the pre-planning, facilitators who deliver the course to the participants, external guests who deliver specific workshops and/or apprentices who shadow facilitators in order to adcquire skills.
+Short course organisers and coordinators are expected to:

 A further breakdown of roles and responsibilities between the organising/coordinating/facilitating team can be found in the later section, Building a Team.

-1. UWC School/College-Organised programmes: these courses are called summer programmes, based on location at the various campuses, and can be used as outreach, fundraising and/or recruitment opportunities.
-These programmes do not need to apply for UWC International endorsement, because it is considered that these organisers are already immersed in UWC values and would know how to deliver a UWC short course.
+1. UWC School/College-Organised programmes: these courses are based on location at the various campuses, and can be used as outreach, advancement, fundraising and/or recruitment opportunities.

-2. National Committee-Organised programmes: these programmes are a tool for local outreach, recruitment and possibly fundraising to provide scholarships for nationals to attend a UWC school/college or future short course.
+2. National Committee-Organised programmes: these programmes are a tool for local outreach, recruitment and possibly fundraising to provide scholarships for nationals to attend a UWC school/college, future short courses or attain financial sustainability for your NC.

 3. Partner-Initiated programmes: conceptualised by persons not officially part of the UWC structure, these programmes are a mutually beneficial endeavour for both UWC and the partnering organisation.